Social entrepreneurs and charity leaders aren’t renowned for their grasp of macroeconomics.

 I left feeling even more strongly that aspiring social leaders must dive into the world of economics if we are serious about building a better society.

-Madhur Jha, an economist working for HSBC under Stephen King, took us on a fascinating whistlestop tour of the world’s economy since the financial crisis.
+Madhur Jha, an economist working for HSBC, took us on a fascinating whistlestop tour of the world’s economy since the financial crisis.

 The headlines (relayed by a non-economist!) were: